bakhtos/PANNs/README.md

 ### Create target arrays

-Use the `panns.data.metadata` module from the command line to save the target array for train and eval splits.
+Use the `panns.data.target` module from the command line to save the target array for train and eval splits.
 Weak target array will have the shape `(audios_num, classes_num)`, strong target array - `(audios_num, frames_num, classes_num)`.